 - Animal Welfare

-A hydroponic project—the process of growing plants without soil—has been conducted at Kampung Orang Asli in Betau as part of the GIC project.
-This successful sustainable project has been able to easily create an opportunity for students from GIC to initiate a source of income for those targeted populations.
-The agricultural knowledge of indigenous peoples acts as one of the prime tool factors for the success of this project.
+The process of growing plants without soil—has been conducted at the indigenous village in Betau as part of the GIC project.
+This sustainable project has been a success and it has created an opportunity for GIC’s students to initiate a source of income for the targeted community.
+The agricultural knowledge of indigenous people acts as one of the prime factors for the success of this project.

-The pineapple plantation project is also part of GIC's CSR initiative aimed at the indigenous population.
-The activity takes place at Kampung Orang Asli in Betau.
-The main purpose of this activity is to create income for people suffering from poverty.
-Our students and staff members make an effort to set up the pineapple plantation within a certain duration for these village members.
-Meanwhile, students would be able to develop their soft skills such as teamwork and leadership besides academic knowledge.
+The Pineapple Plantation Project is also part of GIC's CSR initiative targeting the indigenous community.
+The activity takes place at indigenous village in Betau.
+The main goal of this project is to create a source of income for the indigenous community who lived in the indigenous village in Betau.
+Our students and staff members had spared no effort in setting up the pineapple plantation according to the given time frame.
+This activity has opened an opportunity for the students to develop and sharpen their soft skills, as such; teamwork and leadership skills.

-The Malaysian indigenous community, also known as the Orang Asli, is one of Malaysia's poorest groups.
-Hardship affects 33% of the Orang Asli population, according to a press conference held in 2019.
-Colin Nicholas of the Centre for Orang Asli Concerns declared at a press conference that 99.2 percent of the Peninsular Orang Asli population is in the B40 income band, earning less than RM4,000 per month .
+The Malaysian indigenous community, also known as the Orang Asli, is one of Malaysia's underprivileged and less fortunate communities.
+According to a press conference held in 2019, poverty affects 33% of the indigenous population.
+Colin Nicholas from the Centre for Orang Asli Concerns declared at a press conference that 99.2% of the Peninsular Orang Asli community is in the B40 income band, earning less than RM4,000 monthly.
 While this group may not perceive itself to be impoverished and prosper in their own way of life, their lack of fundamental essentials must be addressed.
 GIC has pledged to collaborate with these indigenous tribes in order to eliminate inequity.

 HARI RAYA RIQ

-Hari Raya is a festive celebration that is not just for families but the entire community.
+Hari Raya is a festive celebration that is not just for family but the entire community.
 The month of Ramadan for many of us is a time of self-reflection and appreciation.
 As part of GIC corporate social responsibility, we are reaching out to the urban poor families.
-Many of these families consist of single mothers with children and also the elderlies.
-Our mission is to make life journeys better for all Malaysians, leaving a positive impact in the communities where we operate, especially in the key area – children with needs.
-Through this initiative we have gave the selected families some financial aid which would make their Raya celebration more merrier.
+Many of these families consist of single mothers with children and also the elderly.
+Our mission is to ease the journey of life of those communities.
+Hoping that we are leaving a positive impact in the communities, especially in the key area – children with needs.
+Through this initiative we have given the selected families some financial aid which would make their Raya celebration merrier.